07 April 2017

 F is for Florence Ellen Gordon Lincecum (A to Z Challenge)

 This was a tough letter.
-Not a lot of Fs in the family tree.
-And with the few there are, there's not a lot of information to share.
+Only a few Fs in the family tree.
+And with the few there are, there's a limited amount of information to share.

 Florence Ellen was a daughter of F. E. and Alice Wallace Gordon.
 She was born 8 April 1873.
 Her death certificate provides a birthplace of Arkansas, but other sources suggest Mississippi.